technologiescollege/ArduinoTechnoEduc/portable/sketchbook/libraries/MFRC522/README.rst

   #.
 According to reports #101, #126 and #131, there may be a problem with the soldering on the MFRC522 breakout.
 You could fix this on your own.

+* **Firmware Version: 0x12 = (unknown)**

+  #.
+The reason of this behaviour is unknown.
+  #.
+If this sometimes appear a bad connection or power source is the reason.
+  #.
+If the firmware version is reported permanent, it is very likely that the hardware is a fake or has a defect.
+Contact your supplier.

 * **Sometimes I get timeouts** or **sometimes tag/card does not work.**

   #.
 Try the other side of the antenna.